natedreger/hassio-forked-daapd/group-manager/README.md

-a little GUI to create and edit groups for hassio forked-daapd control
+a little pyhton GUI using tkinter to create and edit groups for hassio forked-daapd control.
+Not run on the hassio machine in my setup.